Job Interview Questions and Answers: Ace The Job Application

 Situational interview questions are very similar to behavioral questions; however, they are more about what you would do, not what you did do.
 They are hypothetical questions.
 You have an advantage here.
 You get to determine how you would respond in those situations.
 You are not being compared to your past mistakes, rather you are given an opportunity to present yourself for how you would be on your best day.
 These are important questions to think through ahead of time to give the best answer possible.
 It’s okay to take a minute to think while in the interview.
 Don’t feel pressured by a few seconds of silence.
 Reflect back on some past experiences you’ve had and draw from those.
 Chances are you’ve come across these situations in the past.
 Just make sure you answer with the best possible version of yourself.
 These questions usually start off with a scenario and finish with, “how would you handle… or what would you do….”

-Here is an example of a situational interview question for a retail position:
+Example of a situational interview question for a retail position

 You are in the backroom and you see a co-worker who you know is struggling financially put a few clothing items in her purse.
 She has a few kids but not enough money to buy them nice things.
 You also know that if she gets caught, she’ll lose her job.
 How would you handle this situation?